MyMeepSQL/GitPy/README.md

 ## **Credit & Copyrights**

 ```
-             The AOVPNS is a product of PSociety™ by Thomas Pellissier (MyMeepSQL)
+             The GitPY is a product of PSociety™ by Thomas Pellissier (MyMeepSQL)
                                 and Jonas Petitpierre (Bashy).
                   Copyright (C) 2021-2023 © PSociety™.
 All rights reserved.